Introduction

 A Brief History of the Race

-In 1983, half a dozen boats set off from Troon to cover a similar course to today but in the reverse direction, landing in Brodick Bay for Goat Fell and without the Oban run but we soon decided that it was better to start in Oban and end at Troon.
-Then one year there was a big Easterly blowing into Brodick Bay and we decided that Lamlash offered far better shelter and also added an interesting run.
+In 1983, half a dozen boats set off from Troon to cover a similar course to today but in the reverse direction, landing in Brodick Bay for Goat Fell and without the Oban run.
+But it was soon decided that it was better to start in Oban and end at Troon.
+Then one year there was a big Easterly blowing into Brodick Bay and it was decided that Lamlash offered far better shelter and also added an interesting run.

-As the race grew in size, we added classes and then to reduce the chances of collisions at the start we introduced the idea of getting the runners to run up and round McCaig’s Folly before returning to the beach for a Le Man’s type start from the promenade.
+As the race grew in size classes were added, and then to reduce the chances of collisions at the start the run up and round McCaig’s Folly before returning to the beach for a Le Man’s type start from the promenade was introduced.

-We then added a Youth Team class but as the race got still bigger (and the spectators got older), there was an increasing danger of little old ladies finding themselves carried out to sea in the rush of runners surging along the prom.
-So we introduced the short run at the start which gives the runners a wonderful view of their waiting yachts as they run along the cliffs above the Sound of Kerrera.
+A Youth Team class was then added but as the race got still bigger, there was an increasing danger of spectators and passersby finding themselves carried out to sea in the rush of runners surging along the prom.
+So the short run at the start which gives the runners a wonderful view of their waiting yachts as they run along the cliffs above the Sound of Kerrera was added.

-We continue to make minor adjustments to try to improve aspects of the race and it was only the 25 year anniversary event which revealed the fact that dinghies could not be effectively rowed in 50 knots of wind and that to continue round the Mull of Kintyre in those conditions would have been to risk a Fastnet disaster.
-Global Warming is certainly affecting our weather and so in bad weather, we now allow engines to be used when transferring runners and have built in a shortened course provision to end the race at Jura.
+We continue to make minor adjustments to try to improve aspects of the race every year.
+It was only the 25 year anniversary event which revealed the fact that dinghies could not be effectively rowed in 50 knots of wind and that to continue round the Mull of Kintyre in those conditions would have been to risk a disaster.
+Climate change is certainly affecting our weather and we now allow engines to be used when transferring runners in bad weather, have built in a shortened course provision to end the race at Jura, and have contingencies in place should the runs need to be altered at the last minute.
 We continue to tweak to try to improve the race and suggestions are always welcome.

 This is a very friendly event where you will meet some interesting people, see some of the world’s best scenery, and enjoy one of life’s more memorable experiences.
 But be warned, this race is addictive; some people set their annual calendars by it!